vuminhtue/SMU_Machine_Learning_Python/_episodes/02-sklearn-preprocessing.md

 as well as other functionality.
 ```
 ## Install `sklearn`
-We have installed kernel **MLP** which contains the scikit-learn package in Palmetto.
+We have installed kernel **ML_SKLN** which contains the scikit-learn package in Palmetto.
 However for new conda environment installation, here is the command:
 `$ pip3 install -U scikit-learn`